-The minimum final passing grade for all MSN courses is B- or the numerical value of 80.
+The minimum final passing grade for all RN to BSN nursing courses is C+ or the numerical value of a 77.

-- Students must pass all the evaluative components of a nursing course in order to receive a grade of B- or better.
+Students must pass all the evaluative components of a nursing course in order to receive a grade of C+ or higher.
 Evaluative components include clinical/practicum and didactic elements.
 Failure of either component will result in course failure.
-In addition, if the student fails any of the clinical practice components of the course, the student will receive a failing grade of "F" and will be dismissed from the program. - If a student receives a grade between 73-79 (C C+) in a nursing course, based on didactic assignments criteria, and the course also has a practice component, the student must retake all components of the course. - If a student receives an incomplete grade in a nursing course, the course must be completed successfully with a minimum grade of B- or higher within the first 6 weeks of the end of the course.
-Refer to the section on Incomplete. - A student who receives an incomplete grade in a prerequisite course may not enroll in any courses that require the successful completion of this prerequisite course. - A student who receives a grade between 73-79 (C C+) in a nursing course must repeat the course.
+If the student fails any of the clinical practice components of the course, the student will receive a failing grade of an "F" and will be dismissed from the nursing program.

+A student who receives a grade between 60 - 76 (D - C) in a nursing course must repeat the course.
 Successful completion of the course is required in order to progress to the next course.
-If the student successfully repeats the course with a grade of B or higher, they may remain in the program.
-If the student received a second grade of C+ or lower, they will be dismissed from the program.
-A student receiving a grade of C- or F (below 73) will not be allowed to retake the course and the student will be dismissed from the program. - A clinical failure in a nursing course results in a course failure.
+If the student successfully repeats the course with a grade of C+ or higher, they may remain in the program.
+If the student receives a second grade of C or lower, they will be dismissed from the program.

+The SHU policy of accepting a passing grade of "D" in undergraduate Liberal Arts courses will be honored.
+However, if the D grade lowers the overall cumulative GPA, the student will be recommended for Academic Probation.

+The grading alternative Pass/Fail is not permitted for course grades in the RN to BSN nursing programs.

+If a student receives an incomplete grade in a liberal arts course, the course must be completed successfully with a minimum grade of D or higher within the first 6 weeks of the end of the course.

+If a student receives an incomplete grade in a nursing course, the course must be completed successfully with a minimum grade of C+ or higher within the first 6 weeks of the end of the course.
+Refer to the section on Incomplete.

+A student who receives an incomplete grade in a prerequisite course may not enroll in any courses that require the successful completion of this prerequisite course.